NYCComptroller/citi-bike-gbfs/README.md

 - Click the 'Action' tab
 ![Action tab](img/Action_tab.png)

-- Click <button>I understand my workflows, go ahead and enable them</button> to enable workflows from the forked repo
+- Click <kbd>I understand my workflows, go ahead and enable them</kbd> to enable workflows from the forked repo

 - on the left, under 'Workflows' click 'pull full data w python'

-- Click <button>Enable workflow</button> to enable the workflow
+- Click <kbd>Enable workflow</kbd> to enable the workflow

 Now data will be saved in the GitHub repo at [`/data`](/data) and successful data flow runs will be logged on this page.